Skip banner and navigation tools.

 Overview

-This facility allows the creation of X-ray light curves, spectra and positions of any object in the Swift XRT field of view.
+This facility allows the creation of publication-ready X-ray light curves, spectra and images, and the calculation of positions, of any point source in the Swift XRT field of view.
 Images of the field of view can also be created.
-Details of how the light curves, spectra and enhanced positions are produced are given in Evans et al. (2009), (MNRAS, 397, 1177).
+Instrumental artifacts such as pile up and the bad columns on the CCD are corrected for.

-Although spectra are automatically fitted, the spectral files are available for download as a tar file should users wish to fit different models or interact with the fit.
-(The RMF file is not included in this file, but is part of the CALDB.)
+Although spectra are automatically fitted, the spectral files are available for download as a tar file should you wish to fit different models or interact with the fit.

-To create products, simply fill out the form.
-The object details section is mandatory and the information provided here will be used to identify the source for which products should be built.
-You also use this section to specify which products you require.
-For each of the products you choose, an extra form will appear asking for details of the desired product.
+To create products, simply fill out and submit the form.
+At the top of the form is a list of the products you can build, which are initially all deselected.
+Please only select those which you require, since we have a finite number of processors available, and unnecessary jobs may delay another user's important processes.
+For each product you select, a new form will appear, allowing you to give the specifics of what you want.
+The object details section is mandatory and identifies the object you want to analyse, and the datasets in which it can be found.
 The label for each form field is a link; following it opens a help box in the top left of the window, which gives summary information about the field.
 Full details for each option follow here.
 Note that any control characters (& ; etc) will be removed from your input.

 Back to contents | Back to product generator